austinbv/dino/README.md

 end
 ````

-Dino doesn't run Ruby on the microcontroller either, like [mruby-esp32](https://github.com/mruby-esp32/mruby-esp32).
-The board runs a C++ firmware that exposes as much low-level I/O as possible, so we can use it in Ruby.
+Dino doesn't run Ruby on the microcontroller (try [mruby-esp32](https://github.com/mruby-esp32/mruby-esp32) for that).
+It runs a C++ firmware that exposes as much low-level I/O as possible, so we can use it in Ruby.
 It becomes a peripheral for your computer.

-High-level abstraction in Ruby makes hardware classes easy to implement, with interfaces we expect.
-They multitask a single core microcontroller, with thread-safe state and callbacks for inputs, but no "task" priority.
+High-level abstraction in Ruby makes hardware classes easy to implement, with intuitive interfaces.
+They multitask a single core microcontroller, with thread-safe state, and callbacks for inputs, but no "task" priority.
 If you need more I/O, integration is seamless.
-Connect another board and instantiate.
+Connect another board and instantiate it in Ruby.

-Each physical component you connect to your board(s) maps to a Ruby object you can use directly.
-You get to think about your hardware and appplication logic, not all the stuff in between.
+Each physical component connected to your board(s) maps to a Ruby object you can use directly.
+You get to think about your hardware and appplication logic, not everything in between.

 ### Supported Hardware